.png)

 - ProcMon and Process Explorer for monitoring file, registry, and process behavior.

-- dnSpy, ILSpy, or Ghidra for reverse engineering .NET and other binaries.
+- dnSpy, ILSpy, and Ghidra for reverse engineering .NET and native binaries.

 - Burp Suite and Fiddler for intercepting HTTP(S) traffic.